 MINUTES OF CONVENTION

 The executive committee is responsible for providing for a full recording of all business sessions conducted during the course of the convention.
-The recordings will then be turned over to the state president or her designee for inclusion in documents stored in IFBWC storage.
+The recordings and minutes will be provided to the committee appointed by the president to review the convention minutes for the next convention.
+The original recordings and minutes will then be placed into IFBWC storage.

 RESOLUTIONS